 Previously, I wrote about a kind gesture from Timpson, thanks to a stranger who fixed my shoe for free.
 Had planned to buy a new pair of shoes, but I soon found myself out of budget, and so I didn't consider buying a new pair as a priority.
-Having said, I still managed to achieve great feats, and for that, I am thankful.
+Having said that, I still managed to achieve incredible feats, and for that, I am thankful.
 My neighbour and I chatted about clothes on Sunday, and at one time, she pulled out a catalogue from her kitchen drawers.
 She enthusiastically told me about her favourite store called Joe Browns.
-I've never been there before, but my neighbour said to me that the store was quite popular with the young, although they sell classic and vintage styles.
+I've never been there before, but my neighbour said that the store was quite popular with the young, although they sell classic and vintage styles.

 We perused the catalogue together, and I was pleasantly surprised to find a few items of clothing that I really liked from their small booklet.
 Two weeks ago, I spent hours looking for blouses online and struggled to find anything I wanted, despite looking at thousands of items from different shops.
 We agreed that one day soon, we'd pay the shop a visit.

 Got ready for work, and as I was applying my makeup, there was a knock at the door.
 It turned out to be another neighbour.
 I'm sure these people aren't reading my articles, in case you're wondering.
 Used to think that my other neighbour was unfriendly and unapproachable until we started talking years ago.
-Over the years, we've grown to respect one another, and I never do gardening thanks to him and his long-term girlfriend.
-I can't even begin to tell you the number of times that the couple has surprised us with cake.
+Over the years, we've grown to respect one another, and I never do gardening, thanks to him and his long-term girlfriend.
+I can't even begin to tell you the number of times the couple has surprised us with cake.

 I assumed that my neighbour wanted access to the electricity socket so he could cut the grass, but boy, how wrong was I. "Fortune," he began.
 "I recently booked a holiday, but it clashes with a performance which I wanted to attend.
-I've got a theatre ticket for one, and would like you to have it."
+I've got a theatre ticket for one and would like you to have it."

-After work, I called at my neighbour's house, and she summoned me to get inside.
+After work, I called my neighbour's house, and she summoned me to get inside.
 Didn't know what to expect, but she'd later say:

 "Fortune, you're one blessed lady.
 I went back to the shop after calling you and told the girl at the shop that you were a size 5.
 I didn't tell them your personal business, but I mentioned that you're such a hardworking mum, raising such two lovely children on your own.
 I told her that we've become good friends and that you're a nice person.
 The girl said, "If anyone deserves a nice pair of shoes, it's her!"

 "A hardworking mother deserves a nice pair of shoes.
-I hope you enjoy.
-Olivia x"

 May this little story encourage you to exercise more gratitude in your life.
 It starts with the simple act of appreciating what you already have, to finding joy in being there for others.
 In the past few works, I've treated a few people as a way of expressing my thankfulness for what the Lord continues to do in my life.
 It seems as if the seeds are growing, and with each new day, I am receiving more goodness to be thankful for.
-I will go to bed with a firm conviction that gratitude is such a powerful force, capable of changing lives for better.
+I will go to bed with a firm conviction that gratitude is such a powerful force capable of changing lives for the better.

 Don't just focus on a prepared list (it's an excellent place to start) but look deeper into your daily existence.
 You will soon find dots connecting to form a pattern that's unique to you as an individual, and that's an answer to your prayers and tailor-made encouragement to keep you going.
 Last week, I celebrated the fact that my shoes were repaired for free.
 This week, I received new shoes, and will put them on when I go to the theatre!